Research

 We analyze how hospital capacity affects health and economic outcomes during a pandemic using a macro-SIR model featuring a lockdown policy rule.
 The rule instructs the government to implement a lockdown when the number of ICU patients exceeds a trigger threshold—motivated broadly by a hospital capacity constraint—and to lift the lockdown when it falls below a lifting threshold.
 When vaccines are not available, we find that the government can reduce both COVID-19 deaths and economic loss by raising the trigger threshold in some situations.
 When the vaccine rollout is expected to begin in the near future, we find that the government can reduce both COVID-19 deaths and economic loss by lowering the trigger threshold.

-“Real-Time Covid-19 Projections in Tokyo: Lessons for Future Pandemics” with Jianing Chu and Taisuke Nakata
+“Real-Time Covid-19 Projections in Tokyo: Lessons for Future Pandemics” with Jianing Chu and Taisuke Nakata (Under review at Discover Public Health)

 We examine the properties of five real-time COVID-19 infection projections in Tokyo.
 We find that projections tended to be (i) pessimistic, (ii) less accurate during the fifth infection wave, and (iii) optimistic before the peak and pessimistic after the peak.
 If policymakers and the public were to utilize real-time projections in future pandemics, it would be useful for them to be aware of the properties of these projections.